LIONant-depot/xdelegate/documentation/documentation.md

 - `xdelegate::thread_unsafe<int, double>` for callbacks taking an `int` and a `double`.
 - `xdelegate::thread_safe<std::string>` for callbacks taking a `std::string`.

+**NOTE:** Please note that if you pass instances of classes like ``std::string`` you will cause a copy of it... which is very bad.
+It is much better if you pass those objects as references.
+So for the std::string example this will be the superior example:

+- `xdelegate::thread_safe<std::string&>` for callbacks taking a `std::string`.

+You can farther improve this by actually passing it as a const.

+- `xdelegate::thread_safe<const std::string&>` for callbacks taking a readonly `std::string`.

+Finally since you do not know who is going to call it... you can generalize it even more by doing:

+- `xdelegate::thread_safe<const std::string_view>` for callbacks taking a readonly string (std::string, char*, etc...).

 ### **Registering Callbacks**
 Callbacks can be registered as member functions or free functions/lambdas.